Rowans (Year 2)

 We expect children to read daily.
 School books need to be in school each day.

-Over the course of the week, we expect children to spend time learning their Year 1 and 2 common exceptions words, practise their maths skills (using Numbots and TTRockstars) and learn their Key Instant Recall Facts whilst working on their home learning project.
+Over the course of the week, we expect children to spend time learning their weekly spellings (year 1 and 2 common exceptions words or other words selected from their lessons), practise their maths skills (using Numbots and TTRockstars) and learn their Key Instant Recall Facts whilst working on their home learning project.

 Year2 KIRF 2022_23.pdf